Semiconductor Quantum Electronics

 The module consists of a lecture.

-Blackboard for the introduction of physical concepts and the quantitative analysis of effects, overhead projection for the discussion of experimental set-ups and results obtained, required reading of selected research publications.
+At the blackboard the introduction of physical concepts and the quantitative analysis of effects takes place.
+Overhead projection is used for the discussion of experimental set-ups and results obtained.
+The students are required to read selected research publications.

 Combined Power Point and blackboard presentation plus research publications.